Advantages and Disadvantages Of A Flat Roof

 Outside Storage

-Looking for a handy storage space for your ladders, solar panels, or satellite dish?
-A flat roof is a more secure (and discreet) option to install these items and more – without looking like an eyesore on a pitched roof.
+Looking for handy storage space for your ladders, solar panels, or satellite dish?
+A flat roof is a more secure (and discreet) option for installing these items and more without looking like an eyesore on a pitched roof.

 Better Accessibility